thedon58/MEGA/README.md

 ![GitHub Logo](/Images/Damped.png)
 * Learnable coefficients
 * Develop MEGA mechanism by integrating the EMA with a variant of the single-head gated attention
+* Extend the shape of α and δ from one-dimensional vector to two-dimensional matrix
 ![GitHub Logo](/Images/MEGA.png)